Some Philadelphia physicians are contributors to current national debates on the financing of medical care.

 These reserves also create new and unexpected value, including portability between jobs, a more level playing field for tax preferences, a longer horizon for health coverage than traditional one-year policies, and neutrality of employers to individual employee health preferences.
 Although conventional health insurance could be paid for by credit or debit cards, it has somehow never been conventional to use them.
 Medical Savings Accounts, by contrast, commonly use credit cards, because they simplify record-keeping for the deductible.

 What is the source of the money in Medical Savings Accounts?
 High-deductible premiums are roughly a third of conventional health insurance, depending on the individual's age.
-The remaining two thirds go into the tax-deductible savings account.
+The remaining two-thirds go into the tax-deductible savings account.
 Current law permits additional contributions (out of pocket, but tax-exempt), scaled to the individual's age.
 If the account is mostly untouched by a healthy person for two years, it becomes increasingly difficult to exhaust it later because of a) its internal income generation, and b) the top limit on expenditures created by the insurance policy.
-For low-income individuals, funding might be public supported.
+For low-income individuals, funding might be publicly supported.

 3. NOTICE THE TWO DIFFERING PROVIDER PAYMENT-METHODOLOGIES.
-The level of $3000 annual deductible was chosen as within the current band of outpatient-inpatient price separation, and requires an inflation adjustment clause to keep it there.
+The level of $3000 annual deductible was chosen as within the current band of outpatient-inpatient price separation and requires an inflation adjustment clause to keep it there.
 One of the chief advantages is to permit two different reimbursement approaches to co-exist, one for outpatients and one for inpatients, without mandating either one.

 A high deductible is intended to save cost, preserve individual choices, and to restore consumer negotiating power: consumers gain control to negotiate prices for better service.
 They can readily observe what is happening, and can readily move to another provider.